f4exb/sdrangel/Readme.md

 <h1>Software installation</h1>

 Simply do `make install` or `sudo make install` depending on you user rights on the target installation directory.
-On most systems the default installation directory is `/usr/local` a custom installation directory can be specified with the `-DCMAKE_INSTALL_PREFIX` on the `cmake` command line as usual with cmake.
+On most systems the default installation directory is `/usr/local` a custom installation directory can be specified with the `-DCMAKE_INSTALL_PREFIX=...` option on the `cmake` command line as usual with cmake.

-You can uninstall the software with `make uninstall` or `sudo make uninstall` from the build directory (it needs the `install_manifest.txt` file in the same directory.
-It is automatically created by the `make install`command).
+You can uninstall the software with `make uninstall` or `sudo make uninstall` from the build directory (it needs the `install_manifest.txt` file in the same directory and is automatically created by the `make install`command).
 Note that this will not remove the possible empty directories.

 <h1>Known Issues</h1>